j-cube/maneki.abc/README.md

 <a href="#"><img src="https://pbs.twimg.com/profile_images/747231052444241920/03MurYeH_400x400.jpg" width="48"></a>

+# maneki.abc

-# maneki.abc The `maneki.abc` [Multiverse](http://multi-verse-io) Alembic 3D model.
+The `maneki.abc` [Multiverse](http://multi-verse-io) Alembic 3D model.

-The model is written using the Multiverse `Git` back-end, several important iteration of its modeling design are included in the asset, see the commit history of the model on the [network](https://github.com/j-cube/maneki.abc/network)
+This 3D model is written using the Multiverse `Git` back-end, several important iteration of its modeling design are included in the asset, see the commit history of the model on the [network](https://github.com/j-cube/maneki.abc/network)